-The following discussion sets out the key line items in the results of the Group for the years ended 31 December 2017, 2018 and 2019 and the six-month periods ended 30 June 2019 and 2020.
+The following discussion sets out the key line items in the results of the Group for the years ended 31 December 2018, 2019 and 2020 and the six months ended 30 June 2021 and 2020.

 Revenues

 The Group generates revenue from the sale of physical commodities and marketing advisory and related services.
 In most instances, sales revenue is recognised when title to the product passes to the customer, which could be delivery onto the vessel on which it is shipped, a destination port or the customer's premises.
 As commodity prices are often volatile, the Group believes that overall revenues are neither a reliable nor a relevant indicator of the performance of the Group or of its individual business segments.
 Instead, the Group believes that Adjusted EBIT/EBITDA (revenue less costs of goods sold and selling and administrative expenses plus share of income from associates and joint ventures, dividend income and the attributable share of underlying Adjusted EBIT/EBITDA of certain associates and joint ventures, plus, in the case of Adjusted EBITDA, depreciation and amortisation) are key measures to evaluate the operating performance of the Group.